Epidurality/NeoFly-Tools/README.md

     1. Remove the already-searched ICAO from the list above.
 1. Press the hotkey again, and it will do the same with the next selected ICAO.
 1. When the selected list is exhausted, or the user presses the *Stop Entry* button, the Hotkey will be disabled.
-    1. The Hotkey is only active after you've pressed Load for Entry.
-Active status is affirmed by a tooltip appearing by your cursor.

 ### Market Finder:
 Displays where you can find Markets selling or buying the Good you specify.
 Useful for finding somewhere to sell your load of goods.